holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

         - If statements only go into forever loops.
         - Repeats are only for shapes.
         - You don't know how long the user is going to play.
-    4. Fill in the blanks to make a square:
+    4. Fill in the blanks to create a program that makes a square:
         ```
         when green flag clicked
         goto 0, 0